Vukain/JetBrainsPython/README.md

 Text Based Browser

-A text based browser which displays scraped page content using requests, BeautifulSoup and colorama.
+A text based browser which displays scraped page content using Requests, BeautifulSoup and Colorama.

 ---